euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/02Preparation/WorkspaceONE_Android_IntegrationPreparation.md

 2. Select the Download option.

-    This will open the MyWorkspaceONE portal.
+    This will open the My Workspace ONE portal.

     As the warning on the page says: You must have a MyVMware username and password in able to sign in and complete your download.